 What is Niseko Ramen you ask?
 It’s a potato cream vichyssoise topped over traditional and hearty miso.
 Niseko is known for its potatoes, so the chef here wanted to create ramen unique to the area.
 It’s absolutely delicious – but you’ll likely have to queue as the restaurant is small!

 Green Farm Cafe

 Green Farm Cafe is a cute coffee shop located in Hirafu.
-It’s a great place to stop before a day out on the slopes as they have an extensive coffee menu as well as some delicious breakfast items.
-This hip environment will truly get your morning off to a good start before the slopes.
+It’s a great place to stop before a day out on the slopes as they have an extensive coffee menu and some delicious breakfast items.
+This hip environment will make your morning a good start before the slopes.

 - Location: Green Farm Cafe